sohailshams/personal-portfolio/README.md

 4. Bootstrap grid system helped me alot to understand how actually it works and utilized it in my project.
 5. The headings Color #e84610 has been taken from Code Institute.
 6. Code Institute tutor support has been a good help.
+7. A special thanks to my lovely wife my sons Ibrahim and Ismail for their support and motivation.

 ## Deployment